Almost every year, Easter and National Jelly Bean Day both fall in April, making it the de facto Month of the Jelly Bean.

 We ranked the top 21 jelly bean flavors in America.
 Here we go.

-Cinnamon is coming on strong this year.
-Up from the #3 spot last year, this spicy red jelly bean flavor is part of a trend of spicy candy we’ve noticed.
+Cinnamon has made steady progress towards the top.
+Up from the #3 spot 2 years ago, this spicy red jelly bean flavor is part of a trend of spicy candy we noticed a while back.

 #3 Black Licorice

 Black Licorice has slowed its descent for now.
 It had been on a losing streak, falling from the #1 spot 3 years ago.
 Then it fell to runner-up, and now it’s just trying to stay on the podium.
 But has maintained last year’s #3 spot this year.

 Still, the number three spot is very near the top and there’s no denying the immense popularity of black licorice jelly beans.
 They are polarizing to be sure, but enough people still love them to push them above what was traditionally the top jelly bean flavor in the western hemisphere: cherry.